Avocado salad is creamy, crunchy, and refreshing, and it's all you need for a quick lunch or light dinner during the hot summer months.

 Fresh herbs

-We can also recommend chives, dill, and cilantro, although not everyone likes that, so double-check with your peeps before adding it in.
+Other excellent choices are chives, dill, and cilantro, although not everyone likes that, so double-check with your guests before adding it in.

 Salt and Pepper

-To taste great, avocados and tomatoes require a good pinch of salt and some freshly ground black pepper.
+Avocados and tomatoes require a good pinch of sea salt and some freshly ground black pepper to bring out their flavor.

 Add-ins